 There are additional changes that can be made to money management, with the help of case management and legal accounting software, which will make a big difference to cash flow overall, these being…

-Controlling costs and invoicing with no surprises
+Controlling costs, managing budgets and invoicing with no surprises

 Keeping a handle on your costs is vitally important for two main reasons.
 First, it’s about efficiencies.
 Having already established the trouble with carrying an income deficit, to make sure your costs don’t overly spiral, use workflow and automation tools in your software to get as much work done as possible in the least time possible.